Hansgrohe Group: 2021 is the Most Successful Financial Year in Company History

 The innovative strength of Hansgrohe is regularly confirmed by third parties.
 For example, the company has been named one of the Top 100 Innovators of German SMEs for the fifth time in a row.
 The AXOR and hansgrohe brands won numerous design awards in 2021, including German Design Awards in Gold, iF Gold or red dot Winner Awards.
 Since 1974, Hansgrohe has been making a name for itself with its design expertise; to date the number of design awards has grown to over 700.

 In 2021, the manufacturer of high-quality faucets, showers, and shower systems also continued to invest in its sustainability.
-All German sites are climate neutral in terms of direct emissions and energy consumption.
+All German sites are climate neutral.
+Climate neutrality refers to greenhouse gas emissions from Scope 1 and 2 (direct emissions and consumed energy at the sites) according to the Greenhouse Gas Protocol.
+Wherever possible, the Hansgrohe Group actively reduces these emissions.
+The remaining emissions are offset by recognized, certified climate protection projects.
 By the end of 2022, all international sites will follow.

 The past two years were largely shaped by the pandemic and its effects.
 “Even in 2022, the pandemic will continue to influence our daily lives,” says CEO Hans Juergen Kalmbach.
 “We’ll also continue to face global supply and material shortages and increasing energy prices.
 So far, we’ve managed to ensure the supply of our plants without holding up production.
 In fact, we’ve set some ambitious goals in terms of sales growth and increased efficiency again for 2022.
 We’re pleased with the first several weeks of this year.
 However, the current war in Ukraine, the economic downturn, and increasing inflation put everything at risk.”
 At the beginning of the month, the Hansgrohe Group decided to cease all its activities with Russia until further notice.
 To begin with, no further products will be delivered to Russia and no new orders accepted.
 Focus is on the 36 employees in Russia and offering them the best possible support.
 The Hansgrohe Group does not operate any sales offices or subsidiaries in the Ukraine.
 However, the company is working with twelve sales representatives, all of whom are in relative safety in the western part of the country.
 Now, Hansgrohe is helping its business partners to bring their families to safety in Germany and to find accommodations in the Black Forest.